Slugging A’s beat D-backs 5-1 for eighth straight home win

 Eduardo Escobar homered in the fifth for Arizona and Manaea gave way to J.B.
 Wendelken after Ketel Marte’s one-out single in the sixth.
 Arizona lost a second straight after a six-game winning streak.

 Khris Davis doubled among his two hits as designated hitter against a left-handed starter, meaning Robbie Grossman’s hot bat was on the bench.
+Davis will play again Friday.

-“At some point in time it’s going to break for him,” manager Bob Melvin said of Davis, whose 48 homers in 2018 led the majors.
+“At some point in time it’s going to break for him,” Melvin said of Davis, whose 48 homers in 2018 led the majors.

 D-backs lefty Alex Young (1-1) was done after four innings allowing three runs on four hits in his second start and ninth appearance.